Holiday inspiration currently loading...

 Mayo stands out as one of Ireland’s most scenic counties.
 But while you may gasp in awe at the craggy coastline that has been lashed by the powerful Atlantic, make sure to remember that there’s a lot more going on in Mayo.
 Ceide Fields is the most extensive Stone Age monument in the world, Croagh Patrick is where Ireland’s patron saint fasted for 40 days in 441AD, and Achill Island is a stunning spot on the edge of Western Europe bursting with history and awe-inspiring sights.
 And if all that isn’t enough, there’s an abundance of charming villages to visit from beautifully situated Westport to the peaceful town of Cong.

-Continue your tour of the west, driving through Sligo then into County Donegal, passing Donegal Town, and keep on to the Inishowen peninsula, the most northerly part of the whole island of Ireland and an area rich with ancient history.
+Continue your tour of the west, driving through Sligo then into County Donegal, passing Donegal Town, and keep on to just north of Letterkenny and your next base on the shores of Lough Swilly.

 Your hotel in Donegal